Transforma logo

 Portable Batteries

-This section of the report begins with a short definition of portable batteries and their utilities (such as powering small electrical household equipment as well as charging AC invertors – if their capacity is up to 1,000Wh).
+This section of the report begins with a short definition of portable batteries and their utilities (such as powering small electrical household equipment as well as charging AC inverters – if their capacity is up to 1,000Wh).
 It also talks about some of the battery companies that are operating in developing countries of Asia and Africa (since there is a lack of continuous electricity supply in such regions) and their business models.
-It also discusses the reasons behind the adoption of portable batteries in developed nations (including leisurely activities such as camping).
+It also discusses the reasons behind the adoption of portable batteries in developed nations (including leisure activities such as camping).

 A few examples of relevant IoT products in this application have also been included in this section.
 For instance, D. light works on a pay-as-you-go technology model and its products are GPS and Bluetooth-enabled and can be tracked by the organisation through the firm’s mobile application.